2006 Detroit Tigers season: Regular season

-The major doubt many fans and pundits had was whether the Tigers could compete against other top-tier American League teams.
-Early in the season, the team lost series to the New York Yankees and Boston Red Sox, and lost five of six games to the reigning World Series champion (and AL Central rival) Chicago White Sox.
-However, on July 20, at a game which featured a particularly stirring rendition of the national anthem by local opera singer Eugene Zweig, and a standing-room-only crowd that included actor Tom Hanks and director Ron Howard, the Tigers beat White Sox pitching ace José Contreras to take the series two games to one from the White Sox, the team's first series victory against an upper-echelon AL team in 2006.
-In their next two series, against the AL West division-leading Oakland Athletics, and the red-hot Minnesota Twins, who were 34–8 over their previous 42 games, the Tigers also won two out of three.
+The major doubt many fans and pundits continued to have was whether the Tigers could compete against other top-tier American League teams.
+Early in the season, the team lost a series to both the New York Yankees and Boston Red Sox, and lost five of six games to the 2005 World Series champion (and AL Central rival) Chicago White Sox.
+However, on July 20, at a game which featured a notable rendition of the national anthem by local opera singer Eugene Zweig, and a standing-room-only crowd that included actor Tom Hanks and director Ron Howard, the Tigers beat White Sox pitching ace José Contreras to take the series two games to one, the team's first series victory against a favored AL team in 2006.
+In their next two series, against the AL West division-leading Oakland Athletics, and the Minnesota Twins, who were 34–8 over their previous 42 games, the Tigers also won two out of three games.

 On July 31, Tigers management traded minor-league pitcher Brian Rogers to the Pittsburgh Pirates in exchange for left-handed hitting and three-time All Star first baseman Sean Casey.
-The move added a left-handed bat to the lineup, especially necessary after Dmitri Young was released in September.
+The move added a left-handed batter to the lineup, especially necessary after Dmitri Young was released in September.

-By August 7, the Tigers were an astonishing 40 games above .500 (76–36) and cruising.
-They would lose their next five games, sixteen of their next 22, and the last six weeks of the season were punctuated by a nosedive, as a suddenly silent offense led to a 19–31 record in the last 50 games of the season.
-Perhaps the biggest loss the team suffered was not a singular game, but one of their best all-around players, Plácido Polanco, who separated his shoulder making a spectacular over-the-shoulder catch in Fenway Park against the Red Sox on August 15.
+By August 7, the Tigers were an astonishing 40 games above .500 (76–36).
+Unfortunately, they lost their next five games, sixteen of their next 22, and as a result of a poorly performing offense, the last six weeks of the season resulted in a 19–31 record for the last 50 games of the season.
+The team suffered a major loss when one of their best all-around players, Plácido Polanco, separated his shoulder making a spectacular over-the-shoulder catch in Fenway Park against the Red Sox on August 15.

-Only the big cushion built in the summer saved the Tigers from what would have been baseball's most statistically infamous collapse, as they clinched a playoff berth on September 24 with an 11–4 win over the Kansas City Royals.
-But even that cushion couldn't save a division title.
+The Tigers clinched a playoff berth on September 24 with an 11–4 win over the Kansas City Royals.
 On October 1, despite a rare relief appearance from Kenny Rogers, the Tigers fell out of the top spot in the American League Central with a 10–8 extra-inning loss to the 100-loss Royals in their last regular season game.

 Detroit lost their last five regular season games, all at home, against the Toronto Blue Jays and the Royals.
 The final loss gave the Twins the AL Central title, and made the Tigers the American League wild card entrant in the postseason.
 Their opening-round opponent would be the New York Yankees.